vb2007/discordbot/README.md

   "databasePassword" : "[database user's password]"
 }
 ```
-3. Install the dependecies with the `npm i` command
+3. Like you would with any other node.js app, install dependencies with with the `npm i` command.
-4. Run the app with the `npm run app` command
-5. (Optional) To redeploy the / commands, run `npm run deploy`

-### Setting up a database for the bot
+## Setting up a database for the bot

 Some of the bot's features require a MariaDB database.